ViralTexts/gtr-clusters/clusters/18770212-sn82014805-HowToTreatInsectStings.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-gloriouB.&quot; THE pain oauscd by the sting
+&quot; THE pain oauscd by the sting
 of a plant or insect is the result of
 aoertain amount of aoid poison injeoted
 into the .blood.
 The first thing to be